 - Feeling worthless or guilty.
 Individuals who have become less self-sufficient may express feelings of worthlessness, helplessness, or being a burden to others.

-Plenty of resources are available to help older adults experiencing loneliness and social isolation.
+Resources are available to help older adults experiencing loneliness and social isolation

 - Area Agencies on Aging (AAA) includes a national network of over 620 organizations that provides information and assistance with programs like nutrition and meal programs, caregiver support, and more.